-Visit the Desert Museum after the sundown for Summer Saturday Evenings.
+Visit the Desert Museum after sundown for Summer Saturday Evenings.
 Check the schedule of events here.

 Find camps for kids here at the Desert Museum’s Earth Camp page.
 There are 2 overnights for Middle school scheduled in June and an extended camp for high school students in late June, early July.

-The Titan II Missile Museum tour will warm you up then drop you into the cool underground silo where the mightly missile still stands at attention.
+The Titan II Missile Museum tour will warm you up then drop you into the cool underground silo where the mighty missile still stands at attention.

 Discover the fascinating local history of the Cold War, check out our video here.
 Then visit the official website here for Special Tours, including Moonlight Madness tour, the Top to Bottom tour of all 8 levels and an overnight stay.